 JEOPARDY CONTINGENCY PLAN (JCP)

-The CNA has provided the template below to assist the RPC with the development of the Jeopardy Contingency Plan (JCP).

-The RPC has developed the following JCP for inclusion in the PD for NPA 506.
-This JCP is based on the example contained in Appendix F to the Canadian NPA Relief Planning Guideline.
+The RPC has developed the following Jeopardy Contingency Plan (JCP) for inclusion in the PD for NPA 506.
+This JCP is based on the example contained in Appendix F to the Canadian NPA Relief Planning Guideline (the Guideline).